yugabyte/hashicorp-vault-ysql-plugin/README.md

-#   Ysql plugin for Hashicorp Vault
+#   YSQL plugin for Hashicorp Vault
 ##  About YugabyteDB:
 YugabyteDB is a high-performance, cloud-native distributed SQL database that aims to support all PostgreSQL features.
 It is best to fit for cloud-native OLTP (i.e. real-time, business-critical) applications that need absolute data correctness and require at least one of the following: scalability, high tolerance to failures, or globally-distributed deployments.